Is The Lake Minnewanka Cruise Worth It?

 About Lake Minnewanka

 Lake Minnewanka is a large glacial lake just 5km from Downtown Banff.
 It’s one of the largest lakes in the Canadian Rockies at 21 kilometers and a whopping 142 meters deep.
 It’s an incredibly popular destination in Banff year-round.
-In the summer, the large lakes see canoers, boaters, bikers, and hikers – as well as visitors who just want to relax in a beautiful setting.
-In the winter, visitors flock here to ice skate, snowshoe, and marvel at the towering peaks nearby, like Mount Almyer and Mount Inglismaldie.
+In the summer, the large lakes see canoers, boaters, bikers, hikers, and visitors who just want to relax in a beautiful setting.
+In the winter, visitors flock here to ice skate, snowshoe, and marvel at nearby towering peaks like Mount Almyer and Mount Inglismaldie.

 For generations, people have set up camps and engaged in hunting activities along the historic shores of Lake Minnewanka.
-The Stoney Nakoda First Nations, the indigenous people of the area, referred to it as Minn-waki (Lake of the Spirits), attributing reverence and fear to the lake’s resident spirits.
+The area’s indigenous people, the Stoney Nakoda, referred to it as Minn-waki (Lake of the Spirits), attributing reverence and fear to the lake’s resident spirits.
 Early European settlers would later designate it as Devil’s Lake.

 Lake Minnewanka is one of our favorite places to relax in Banff in the summer.
 We have visited the lake what feels like hundreds of times with family and friends, as it’s a great spot to sightsee.
 The forests around Lake Minnewanka are teeming with wildlife, including mule deer, bears, wolves, elk, bighorn sheep, and an abundant birdlife population.